vuetifyjs/vuetify/packages/docs/src/pages/en/customization/sass-variables.md

 ## Variable API

 There are many SASS/SCSS variables that can be customized across the entire Vuetify framework.
-Below is an example of a custom **variables** file.
-You can find more information about available [variables](#variable-api) below:
+You can browse all the variables using the tool below:

 <sass-api />

 ## Example variable file

-Below is an example of what a variable file looks like:
+Below is an example of what a custom variable file could look like:

 ```scss
 // src/sass/variables.scss